 The primary key of each child relation (called entity name 2) has been added to the parent relation (called entity name 1) in the form of a foreign key as specified by the entity relationship table in section 2 of the conceptual documentation and the entity relationship table in the above section 4.3.

-It should be noted however that the attribute domain relations IDentified in section 4.1 that replace null-able attributes will add their primary key as a null-able foreign keys in the parent relation.
+It should be noted however that the attribute domain relations Identified in section 4.1 that replace null-able attributes will add their primary key as a null-able foreign keys in the parent relation.
 More specifically Award Type, Country, Payment Method and Study Load and Location can all be null in the applicant/applicant entities because they may not be known at the time of the initial input of the entry.
 Similarly anything that can be potentially backed by a document will have a null document ID foreign key.

 General constraints.

-Currently there are no high level constraints that will affect the valIDity of the logical model.
+Currently there are no high level constraints that will affect the validity of the logical model.
 There are however pseudo constraints through the checklist whereby an application cannot have certain application statuses unless the corresponding checklist attributes are true.

 Review logical data model ()